Harry Keyishian: Life and career

-He defended his dissertation, Thomas Dekker and the Rival Traditions at New York University in 1965, supervised by Professor Elkin Calhoun Wilson, and joined the faculty at Fairleigh Dickinson University in the same year.
-In 1976 he became Director of Fairleigh Dickinson University Press, succeeding Charles Angoff in this role.
-He retired as Professor Emeritus in 2010 but continued as Director of Fairleigh Dickinson University Press until 2017, for which he now serves on the Editorial Board.
-During the period 1976-2017, partnering originally with Associated University Presses and, since 2010, with Rowman & Littlefield, the press published approximately 1200 volumes.
-At least one FDUP book, The Horse in Early Modern England by Kevin De Ornellas, was dedicated directly to Keyishian.
+Keyishian defended his dissertation, Thomas Dekker and the Rival Traditions, at New York University in 1965, supervised by Professor Elkin Calhoun Wilson, and joined the faculty at Fairleigh Dickinson University in the same year.
+In 1976, he became Director of Fairleigh Dickinson University Press, succeeding Charles Angoff in this role.
+He retired as professor in 2010 but continued as Director of Fairleigh Dickinson University Press until 2017, during which he served on the Editorial Board.
+During the period from 1976 until 2017, partnering originally with Associated University Presses and, from 2010, with Rowman & Littlefield, the press published approximately 1200 volumes.
+At least one FDUP book, The Horse in Early Modern England by Kevin De Ornellas, was dedicated to Keyishian.

 From 1976 to 1985, Keyishian served as co-editor, with Martin Green and Walter Cummins, of The Literary Review: An International Journal of Contemporary Writing.
 His published books are Michael Arlen (1976), Collected Essays on William Saroyan (1996), The Shapes of Revenge: Victimization, Vindictiveness, and Vengeance in Shakespeare (1996), and Screening Politics (2003).
-He has also published numerous essays and reviews in scholarly journals and magazines on a range of literary and theatrical topics.
-From 1992-2018, he organized annual Shakespeare Colloquiums that brought speakers to campus each October for an audience of teachers, students, and the general public.
+He also published numerous essays and reviews in scholarly journals and magazines on a range of literary and theatrical topics.
+From 1992 to 2018, he organized annual Shakespeare Colloquiums that brought speakers to campus each October for an audience of teachers, students, and the general public.
 He wrote extensively for and served on the Editorial Board of the quarterly journal Ararat Quarterly, published by the Armenian General Benevolent Union.
-He is a member of the Modern Language Association, the Shakespeare Association of America, the International Shakespeare Association, and the Columbia University Seminar on Shakespeare.
+He was a member of the Modern Language Association, the Shakespeare Association of America, the International Shakespeare Association, and the Columbia University Seminar on Shakespeare.

-Keyishian was married to the late Marjorie Deiter Keyishian, a poet, fiction writer, and journalist who also taught at Fairleigh Dickinson University.
-They raised four daughters: teacher and dog trainer Sarah Keyishian; television writer and academic Elizabeth Keyishian Wilks; author and editor Amy Keyishian, and artist and actress Emily Keyishian McNulty.
-They have seven grandchildren.
-They lived in Morristown, New Jersey.
+In 1965, he married Marjorie Ann Deiter, a poet, fiction writer, and journalist who also taught at Fairleigh Dickinson University.
+She died in 2022.
+They raised four daughters, and lived in Morristown, New Jersey.

+Keyishian died in Morristown, New Jersey, on April 4, 2026, five days before his 94th birthday.